oracle/python-oracledb/doc/src/api_manual/async_connection.rst

     existing standalone connection.
 Pooled connections internally perform this check before returning a connection to the application.

-    If this function returns False, the connection should be not be used by the application and a new connection should be established instead.
+    If this function returns *False*, the connection should be not be used by the application and a new connection should be established instead.

     This function performs a local check.
 To fully check a connection's health, use :meth:`AsyncConnection.ping()` which performs a :ref:`round-trip